don-willingham/EssrigMonopriceMakerSelectV2/README.md

 Hillsborough County Schools computers are locked down, and can't run the installer.
 Download [Ultimaker-Cura-5.2.1-win64.exe](https://github.com/Ultimaker/Cura/releases/download/5.2.1/Ultimaker-Cura-5.2.1-win64.exe) and extract the contents with [7zip](https://www.7-zip.org/).
 Copy to microUSB card, or thumb drive.
 Insert card/drive and run `Ultimaker-Cura-5.2.1-win64\Ultimaker-Cura.exe`.
 Select `Settings` -> `Printer` -> `Manage Printers...`.
 Select `Add New`.
 Expand `Add a non-networked printer`.
 Scroll down to, and expand `Wanhao`.
 Select `Wanhao Duplicator i3`, and change Printer Name to `EssrigMPMSv2`.
 Under Preset printers, select `EssrigMPMSv2`.

 ### Slicing
 Select `File`, and `Open File(s)...`, select an .stl file.
-Set `Profile`, `Infill Density`, 'Printing Temperature` and any other settings.
+Set `Profile`, `Infill Density`, `Printing Temperature` and any other settings.
 If printer is on, select `Release SD` from main menu.
 Remove microSD card from printer.
 Insert microSD card to adapter, and adapter into computer.
 (Ensure any lock switch is not selected) Select `Slice`, `Save to Removable ...`, then `Eject`.

 # Printing